ElcoLuijendijk/GroMPy-couple/readme.md

 GroMPy-couple is a 2D cross-sectional model of coupled density-driven groundwater flow and solute transport.
 The groundwater flow and solute transport euqations are solved by an external finite element model code [esys-escript](https://github.com/LutzGross/esys-escript.github.io).
 The exchange between groundwater and baseflow/evapotranspiration simulated using a seepage algorithm.
 GroMPy-couple includes support for automated runs of series of model experiments using parallel computing.

-This code was used to run a large set of models that simulate coastal groundwater discharge, as documented in this paper: Luijendijk, E., Gleeson, T. & Moosdorf, N. Fresh groundwater discharge insignificant for the world’s oceans but important for coastal ecosystems.
+This code was used to run a large set of model experiments that simulate coastal groundwater discharge, as documented in this paper: Luijendijk, E., Gleeson, T. & Moosdorf, N. Fresh groundwater discharge insignificant for the world’s oceans but important for coastal ecosystems.
 Nat Commun 11, 1260 (2020). [https://doi.org/10.1038/s41467-020-15064-8](https://doi.org/10.1038/s41467-020-15064-8)

 ## Getting Started